savashakan22/question-recorder/README.md

 # question-recorder
 It is an app made for recording your solved questions with date for the National Turkish University Entrance Exam(TYT-AYT).

-You can use it by starting the soru_takip_gui.py file.
+You can use it by starting the question_recorder_gui.py file.

-soru_takip is the back-end,
-soru_takip_gui is the gui part of the app.
+question_recorder is the back end question_recorder_gui is the GUI part of the app

+You can keep track of questions by Department, Subject and Topic.
+You can also analyse the total solved questions by date and show a graph.